korbonits/korbonits.github.io/_posts/2015-03-17-hello-world.markdown

 I intend to use this blog as a personal platform for learning and sharing my insights.
 There will be links to github repos; there will be links to source material.

-I should probably created a blogroll and figure out what the best practices are for citing sources within posts (bibliblography?).
+I should probably created a blogroll and figure out what the best practices are for citing sources within posts (bibli*blog*raphy?).

-Note that this blog is hosted by [gitHub pages][github-pages], and is built using [Jekyll][jekyll].
+Note that this blog is hosted by [GitHub Pages][github-pages], and is built using [Jekyll][jekyll].

 Those who know my love of [Python][python] may be surprised.